denyssheremeta/client-server-data-fetch/README.md

 # React + Node.js(express) + TypeScript + Vite

 [DEMO LINK](https://client-server-data-fetch.netlify.app/)
+* if the server does not respond, just wait a minute until he waked up

 To install all dependencies run "npm run install-all" in the root folder;